TheRemote/MinecraftBedrockServer/README.md

 # Minecraft Bedrock Server
-Sets up a Minecraft Bedrock dedicated server on Ubuntu / Debian / Raspbian / Armbian with options for automatic updates, backups and running automatically at startup<br>
+Sets up a Minecraft Bedrock dedicated server on Ubuntu / Debian with options for automatic updates, backups and running automatically at startup<br>
 View installation instructions at: https://jamesachambers.com/minecraft-bedrock-edition-ubuntu-dedicated-server-guide/<br>
 <br>
 To run the installation type:<br>